AshGale/Android/README.md

 # Android
-Android
+Repository for an old tester android project that has limited working features.
-repositry for my android projects
+Needs to be rewritten and restructured.